melezhik/outthentic-dsl/intro.md

             regexp: \S+
             code:                                           \
                 for my $s (@{stream()}) {                   \
-                    print "# ",( join ' ', @{$s} ),"\n";    \
+                    print " ",( join ' ', @{$s} ),"\n";    \
                 }                                           \
-                print "# next block\n";
+                print "next block\n";
         </triples>
      end:

+Much better!
+At least code became more concise and clear, no need to add this code:  ... cpature ... line after every regexp check.

 Streams are alternative for captures.
-While capture relates to latest regular expression checks and get lost with the next expression check, stream instead accumulate all matching lines and group them per blocks, thus running code above we will have:
+While capture relates to latest regular expression checks and get lost with the next expression check, stream instead _accumulate_ all matching lines and _group them per blocks_, so  code above will print:

-    # 1 10 foo
+    1 10 foo
-    # next block
+    next block
-    # 2 20 bar
+    2 20 bar
-    # next block
+    next block
-    # 3 30 baz
+    3 30 baz

-Pretty convenient now, because this is exactly the  groups we  in original text input stream.
+Pretty convenient now, because this is exactly the logical groups we have in original text input stream.

+Now let look at the ranges, the look like text blocks but they are not the ones :-) !

 ## Ranges